AlesInfiny/dotnet-libraries/src/Maris.Logging.Testing/README.md

 ## Usage

-Suppose you have a class that requires an `ILogger<TCategoryName>` object as shown below, and need to write xUnit test code for this class.
+Suppose you have a class that requires an `ILogger<TCategoryName>` instance as shown below, and need to write xUnit test code for this class.

 ```csharp title="TestTarget.cs"
 using Microsoft.Extensions.Logging;